Choosing lenses for astrophotography

 After all this time, the Mirex-Camera-Flipping-Method (how’s MCFM for an abbreviation?) still stands as the least costly, most elegant way to discern errors between the camera and the lens.
 Its primary limitation is one’s visual power.
 More precise determination can only be had with significantly more costly tools, at least 50x more expensive, but if you are a careful worker, MCFM works well enough.
 You don’t need to go overboard and try to get everything to be straight to under 1 micron, stars are actually a little more forgiving than that, especially if they are low in contrast.
 You should be able to get away with a 10-micron tilt, but 20, probably not if your eyes are good and you’re being fussy.

 If you’ve managed to come this far with me, congratulations.
-We have been on this wild ride chasing down microns for over 40 months.
-The length of this discourse reflects the multitude of issues that had to be dealt with.
+We ourselves have been on this wild ride chasing down microns for over 40 months, and it hasn’t seemed to end.
+The length of this discourse reflects the multitude of complex issues that had to be dealt with.
 But now you won’t have to spend nearly as much time as we did figuring out how to straighten out your gear.
 And we can finally get back to the business of making great pictures again.

 Joseph Holmes has also written extensively about our findings but has yet to publish.
 I will provide a link to his article when he does.